EndPointCorp/end-point-blog/2021/06/23/dotnet-5-web-api.html.md

 }
 ```

-As you can see, we've once again opted to abstract away clients from the implementation details of our data model and used resource models for the API contract instead of the `Quote` entity directly.
-We have one for input data that's called `QuoteRequest` and another one for output: `SubmittedQuoteRequest`.
-Not very remarkable by themselves, but feel free to explore the source code in the GitHub repo.
+As you can see, we've once again opted to abstract away clients from the implementation details of our data model and used Resource Models for the API contract instead of the `Quote` entity directly.
+We have one for input data that's called [`QuoteRequest`](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/blob/master/ResourceModels/QuoteRequest.cs) and another one for output: [`SubmittedQuoteRequest`](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/blob/master/ResourceModels/SubmittedQuoteRequest.cs).
+Not very remarkable by themselves, but feel free to explore the source code in [the GitHub repo](https://github.com/megakevin/end-point-blog-dotnet-5-web-api/tree/master/ResourceModels).

 This controller has a dependency on `QuoteService`, which it uses to perform all of the necessary logic.
 This class is not defined yet so let's do that next: